 Conflict of Interest - Policy Statement for Moravian University Officers and Other Persons with Substantial Influence

-The following Statement of Policy applies to each Officer of Moravian University ("College"), and such other persons who are identified pursuant to this policy as having substantial influence over College affairs.
+The following Statement of Policy applies to each Officer of Moravian University ("University"), and such other persons who are identified pursuant to this policy as having substantial influence over University affairs.
 It is intended to serve as guidance for all persons who accept the significant responsibility of serving the University in these capacities.
-The purpose is to protect the University's interests when it is contemplating entering into a transaction or arrangement that might benefit the private interests of an Officer or other person who has substantial influence over College affairs.
+The purpose is to protect the University's interests when it is contemplating entering into a transaction or arrangement that might benefit the private interests of an Officer or other person who has substantial influence over University affairs.
 This policy is intended to supplement but not replace any laws governing conflicts of interest applicable to non profit and charitable corporations.

-Consequently, each Officer and other person with substantial influence over College affairs is obliged (1) to disclose any known conflict of interest and to avoid participating in any decision or advocating any subject matter before the University's Board of Trustees or other decision maker in which the Officer or other person has a conflict of interest; and annually (2) to disclose any possible personal, familial, business or other relationship that reasonably could give rise to a conflict involving the University; and (3) to acknowledge by his or her signature that he or she is in accordance with the letter and spirit of this policy.
+Consequently, each Officer and other person with substantial influence over University affairs is obliged (1) to disclose any known conflict of interest and to avoid participating in any decision or advocating any subject matter before the University's Board of Trustees or other decision maker in which the Officer or other person has a conflict of interest; and annually (2) to disclose any possible personal, familial, business or other relationship that reasonably could give rise to a conflict involving the University; and (3) to acknowledge by his or her signature that he or she is in accordance with the letter and spirit of this policy.

-1. Interested Person: Any Officer or other person who is identified pursuant to this policy as having substantial influence over College affairs who has a direct or indirect financial interest, as defined below, is an interested person.
+1. Interested Person: Any Officer or other person who is identified pursuant to this policy as having substantial influence over University affairs who has a direct or indirect financial interest, as defined below, is an interested person.

 2. Financial Interest: A person has a financial interest if the person has, directly or indirectly, through business, investment or family (a) an ownership or investment interest in any entity with which the University has a transaction or arrangement, or (b) a compensation arrangement with the University or with any entity or individual with which the University has a transaction or arrangement, or (c) an actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the University is negotiating a transaction or arrangement.

 Compensation includes direct and indirect remuneration as well as gifts or favors that are more than incidental.
-"Family" includes a spouse, parent or other ancestor, sibling (or spouse), child (or spouse), grandchild (or spouse) or great grandchild (or spouse), or any other relative if the latter resides in the same household as the interested person.
+"Family" includes a spouse/partner, parent or other ancestor, sibling (or spouse), child (or spouse), grandchild (or spouse) or great grandchild (or spouse), or any other relative if the latter resides in the same household as the interested person.

 3. Persons Who Have Substantial Influence Over the Affairs of the University: A person has a substantial influence over the affairs of the University if the person: (a) has ultimate responsibility for implementing the decisions of the University's Board of Trustees or supervising the management, administration or operation of the University; or (b) has ultimate responsibility for managing the University's finances.
 Other persons may also be determined to have substantial influence over the affairs of the University depending upon the particular facts and circumstances.
 Other indicia of substantial influence include the following: (a) the person has, or shares, authority to control or determine a substantial portion of the University's capital expenditures, operating budget and/or employee compensation; (b) the person manages a discrete segment or activity of the University (Department Head and/or Director); (c) the person, by virtue of their position at the University, is in a position to know and personally benefit from information obtained in the performance of their duties.
-Using these standards as a guide, the University's Vice President of Administration shall make the final determination as to who constitutes a person having a substantial influence over the affairs of the University.
+Using these standards as a guide, the University's Vice President for Finance and Administration shall make the final determination as to who constitutes a person having a substantial influence over the affairs of the University.

 4. Covered Person: An Officer of the University and persons who have substantial influence over the affairs of the University.